Relocation & Recruitment Advice

 Securing a job offer from a Bermuda based employer is the first step toward moving to Bermuda.
 Unlike other countries, a work permit is not issued to an employee; rather the prospective employer has to apply for the Work permit from the Bermuda Department of immigration.

 First preference is given to locally qualified candidates, and a highly skilled non-Bermudian is offered a work permit until an equally qualified local applicant is available to fill in that position.
-Work permit is issued for a maximum period of six years.
+A work permit is issued for a maximum period of six years.

 For more information, please visit the following websites: